Read about the benefits, risks and explore useful real-world examples of dogfooding.

 This mostly depends on the size of the app you’re testing out.
 If you’ve built a simple straightforward app, you need around 5 serious beta testers.
 For an average startup app, find 20 serious testers.
 Lastly, if you’re an established company with a powerful app with heaps of bells and whistles, aim to find 70 serious beta testers.

 Why do we keep repeating “serious” testers?
-Because looking at statistics, not every beta tester that signs up will properly test your app, it’s more like 1 in 5 will.
+Because looking at statistics, not every beta tester that signs up will properly test your app, it’s more like only one in five will.
 That’s something to keep in mind.

 You have two options: You can either try dogfooding your app or look to recruit testers from external sources to do the job.